2020: A year of protests and civil disobedience

-Category: World Hits: 1In a year of general upheaval, 2020 also gave rise to mass protests around the world.
+Category: World Hits: 5In a year of general upheaval, 2020 also gave rise to mass protests around the world.
 Though some tackled familiar themes like democratic freedoms, women’s rights and racial justice, others found new causes to rally behind as the emergence of Covid-19 sparked demonstrations against government lockdowns and mask mandates.
 FRANCE 24 takes a look back at some of the protests and civic disobedience movements that marked the year.

 Read more https://www.france24.com/en/europe/20201228-2020-a-year-of-dissent-and-civil-disobedience